Verification knowledge hub

 The data controller determines the purposes and means of the processing of personal data — alone or jointly with others.
 The data processor processes the information on behalf of the controller.

-A decision whether controller or a processor will proceed the personal data should be made when designing an interaction model with the GDPR.
+A decision on whether a controller or a processor will proceed the personal data should be made when designing an interaction model with the GDPR.
 It will help to understand what rights and obligations are entitled to each operator.

 Not all processing activities are GDPR-compliant.
 Under the GDPR you need to rely on a legal basis to stay compliant.
 There are six legal bases for processing the EU individuals’ personal data: